Six Long-Term Dividend Stocks for Income Investors

 To learn more about investing in AT&T stock, check out AT&T’s dividend history.

-6. Walgreens Boots Alliance has increased its dividend the last 44 years.
-And its dividend yield is 5.4%.
-That’s a healthy yield, but, similar to AT&T, investors are worried about debt levels.
+6. Walgreens Boots Alliance has increased its dividend the last 45 years.
+And its dividend yield is 4.67%.
+That’s a healthy yield, but, like AT&T, investors are worried about debt levels.

 Walgreens acquired Rite Aid for $4.4 billion and is expanding through other channels as well.
 It’s been tough during the downturn, but management is cutting costs and making the business more efficient.
 Overall, the healthcare industry continues to grow with America’s aging population, and Walgreens should benefit.

 From a valuation standpoint, Walgreens P/E ratio doesn’t look great.
-It comes in just above 40 due to an unusual drop in short-term earnings.
-But if the company’s management is able to deliver as promised, now could be a great time to buy for the long term.
+It comes in just above 6.
+But if the company’s management can deliver as promised, now could be a great time to buy for the long term.

 To learn more about Walgreens stock, check out Walgreens Boots Alliance dividend history.